BenoitLeguay/blog/_posts/2021-03-10-GANs-Training-Pokemon.md

 <br />

 The training is not stable though.
 The model tends to diverge once it finds an optima.
 It is clearly noticeable on loss and FID curves around 350 epochs.
 I'm currently working on it.
+It

 <br />